belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` And this is why you also need to have a proper SSO solution in place (to explain).

+`RPE` example

-`RPE` Yes!
-Too often, security constraint are used to justify poor UX.
+`DPL` Yes, security constraint are used to justify poor UX - like Slack.

 (pause)